gnivil/SQLAlchemy/README.md

 -----

 ## /api/v1.0/<start>

-* Return a JSON list of the minimum temperature, the average temperature, and the max temperature for a given start
+* Returned a JSON list of the minimum temperature, the average temperature, and the max temperature for a given start
-* When given the start only, calculate TMIN, TAVG, and TMAX for all dates greater than and equal to the start date.
+* When given the start only, calculateed TMIN, TAVG, and TMAX for all dates greater than and equal to the start date
 ```python
 @app.route("/api/v1.0/<start>")
 def temps_from_start(start):